Venue: The Kingswood Suite, Town Hall, Wakefield

 Contact: Andrew Atack

-No. | Item |
+No. Item

-Apologies for Absence Minutes: Apologies for absence were received from Usman Ali and Paul Howden. |
+Apologies for absence were received from Usman Ali and Paul Howden.

-Minutes of the meeting held on 30 November 2017 PDF 260 KB Minutes: Resolved - That the minutes of the meeting held on 30 November 2017 be approved. |
+Resolved - That the minutes of the meeting held on 30 November 2017 be approved.

-Encouraging Young People to use buses This will be a presentation provided by a representative from the West Yorkshire Combined Authority.
-Minutes: The committee was presented with feedback from young people who use public transport and was asked what operators could do to make travelling by bus and rail more appealing.
+The committee was presented with feedback from young people who use public transport and was asked what operators could do to make travelling by bus and rail more appealing.

 Following the comments from the young people that were surveyed, the bus operators have agreed that from 1 January 2018, young people that are in a school uniform will automatically qualify for a half fare tickets without having to show a concessionary pass.